 What does a Civil Engineer do?

-Civil engineers work on construction projects like highways, railroads and airports.
+You might be wondering, what is a civil engineer?
+To put it simply, they work on construction projects like highways, railroads and airports.
 They bring their expertise in the construction and operation of infrastructure.
 They work in offices while project planning and then construction sites, overseeing implementation.

 Civil engineers use computer modelling software and data from surveys, tests and maps.
 This data creates project blueprints, while also considering the environmental impact and risk.